climaxjs/climax/README.md

 ### Hello World

-First, let's declare the binary path:
+First, let's fill the meta info and declare the binary path:

 _package.json_